-How severe the disease is depends on how long the person was exposed to asbestos and the amount that was breathed in.
+How severe the disease is depends on how long the person was exposed to asbestos and the amount that was breathed in and the type of fibers breathed in.
 Often, the symptoms aren't noticed for 20 years or more after the asbestos exposure.

 Asbestos fibers were commonly used in construction before 1975.
 Asbestos exposure occurred in asbestos mining and milling, construction, fireproofing, and other industries.
 Families of asbestos workers can also be exposed from particles brought home on the worker's clothing.

 Other asbestos-related diseases include:

 - Malignant mesothelioma (cancer of the pleura, the lining of the lung), which can develop 20 to 40 years after exposure

 - Pleural effusion, which is a collection that develops around the lung a few years after asbestos exposure and is benign

 Workers today are less likely to get asbestos-related diseases because of government regulations.